DFHack/dfhack/docs/Lua API.rst

 * ``dfhack.run_script(name[,args...])``

-  Run a Lua script in hack/scripts/, as if it was started from the DFHack command-line.
-The ``name`` argument should be the name of the script without its extension, as would be used on the command line.
+  Run a Lua script in hack/scripts/, as if it were started from the DFHack command-line.
+The ``name`` argument should be the name of the script without its extension, as it would be used on the command line.

   Example: